landonma/datamanagement/datastorage-norm-edited.md

 ### Roles and Responsibilities

-### Data Management

-### Section 2

-### Section 3
-### Workflows

-#### BACKUP:
-Back up info

-#### FILE ORGANIZATION:
-Lab material must be connectable to their context in the real world (lab notebook, instrument settings, etc.).
-Proper lab data management will ensure this is possible.

-- The directory containing experimental output should have the following format:
-YYYY-MM-DD_notebook-page_descriptive-name
-- The raw experimental data should be exported into an appropriate non-proprietary, long-term file format.
-- Each directory should have a clearly labeled summary file (image, text file/document, or graph).
-The summary file should be printed out and placed in the lab notebook.

-### Section 4
-### Roles and Responsibilities

 Rationale: Data management takes time and effort.
 In order to not oversee any important data management action, it should be clear to all the members of the team who is responsible for each of them.